Improving Operational Safety by Identifying the Cause of Accidents

-This means an Operations Manager can be notified at the exact time an accident occurs.
-This information will tell them who was driving the forklift and at what velocity they hit something.
-This information not only allows management to address the behavior of the operator right when it happens, it can also provide them with analytics to review trends per driver or type of truck.
-Although this information is a tremendous resource in the goal of improving safety it doesn’t necessarily give you the entire picture.
-Although you will know when a forklift was in an accident you won’t necessarily know how much cost was incurred as a result of it.
-Although you can’t put a price on safety it is important to know how much money you are spending on repairs that were caused by an accident.
+While this information is a tremendous resource in the goal of improving safety, it doesn’t necessarily give you the entire picture.
+You will know when a forklift was in an accident, but you won’t necessarily know how much cost was incurred as a result of it.
+Although you can’t put a price on safety, it is important to know how much money you are spending on repairs that were caused by an accident.
 This is where maintenance cost monitoring can help.

 Avoidable repairs: Two words that no Operations Manager wants to hear.
 With material handling equipment typically being the third-highest cost driver in a warehouse environment, having unwarranted expenses incurred that could have been avoided altogether is a sore subject to say the least.
 For that reason, these types of repairs are the “low hanging fruit” that managers will focus on when it comes to cost reduction.

 But what about the impact on safety?
 Wouldn’t it be great if the type of avoidable repairs that were occurring could also identify unsafe practices in the workplace?
 Taking that a step further, what if an avoidable repair could help identify unsafe areas in your facility?
 The truth of the matter is that they can.